imanghafoori1/laravel-microscope/README.md

 <a name="global-helper-functions"></a>
 ## Global Helper Functions
->Also You will have access to some global helper functions
+>Also, You will have access to some global helper functions

 ```php
 microscope_dd_listeners($event);